 In some countries, other surveys, which depart from the usual Enterprise Survey methodology, are conducted.
 Examples include 1) Informal Surveys- surveys of informal (unregistered) enterprises, 2) Micro Surveys- surveys fielded to registered firms with less than five employees, and 3) COVID-19 Surveys- short surveys administered by telephone to assess the effects of the global pandemic during 2020.

 Structure of the surveys:

 The Enterprise Surveys Unit uses two instruments: the Manufacturing Questionnaire and the Services Questionnaire.
 Although many questions overlap, some are only applicable to one type of business.
 For example, retail firms are not asked about production and nonproduction workers.

-The standard Enterprise Survey topics include firm characteristics, gender participation, access to finance, annual sales, costs of inputs/labor, workforce composition, bribery, licensing, infrastructure, trade, crime, competition, capacity utilization, land and permits, taxation, informality, business-government relations, innovation and technology, and performance measures.
+The standard Enterprise Survey topics include firm characteristics, gender participation, access to finance, annual sales, costs of inputs/labor, workforce composition, bribery, licensing, infrastructure, trade, competition, capacity utilization, land and permits, taxation, informality, business-government relations, innovation and technology, and performance measures.